SMT-Friendly Formalization of the Solidity Memory Model: Introduction

 The memory model of Solidity has various unusual and non-trivial behaviors, providing a fertile ground for potential bugs.
 Smart contracts have access to two classes of data storage: a permanent storage that is a part of the global blockchain state, and a transient local memory used when executing transactions.
 While the local memory uses a standard heap of entities with references, the permanent storage has pure value semantics (although pointers to storage can be declared locally).
 This memory model that combines both value and reference semantics, with all interactions between the two, poses some interesting challenges but also offers great opportunities for automation.
 For example, the value semantics of storage ensures non-aliasing of storage data.
 This can, if supported by an appropriate encoding of the semantics, potentially improve both the precision and effectiveness of reasoning about contract storage.

-This paper provides a formalization of the Solidity semantics that covers all Solidity features related to managing contract storage and memory.
+This paper provides a formalization of the Solidity semantics in terms of a simple SMT-based intermediate language that covers all features related to managing contract storage and memory.
 A major contribution of our formalization is that all but few of its elements can be encoded in the quantifier-free fragment of standard SMT theories.
 Additionally, our formalization captures the value semantics of storage with implicit non-aliasing information of storage entities.
 This allows precise and effective verification of Solidity smart contracts using modern SMT solvers.
 The formalization is implemented in the open-source \solcverify tool~\cite{vstte2019}, which is a modular verifier for Solidity based on SMT solvers.
 We validate the formalization and demonstrate its effectiveness by evaluating it on a comprehensive set of tests that exercise the memory model.
 We show that our formalization significantly improves the precision and soundness compared to existing Solidity-level verifiers, while remarkably outperforming low-level EVM-based tools in terms of efficiency.